 The Jordaan's location within Amsterdam

+The Jordaan begins at Brouwersgracht, just west of Centraal Station, and arches around the Canal Ring between Prinsengracht and Lijnbaansgracht before ending at the Leidsegracht.
 The area north of Rozengracht is the more touristy and commercial section though the quieter area south is no less scenic.
 Traditionally, the Jordaan was defined by the area in which you could hear the bells of Westerkerk – as described by Anne Frank in her diaries.

 The Jordaan was developed in the 17th century for the working classes and the industry needed to service those living more extravagantly on the Canal Ring.
 It soon became known for radical leftist politics and was home to the occasional riot (including the improbably named ‘Eel Riot’).

 By the 1970s, many of the buildings were in disrepair.
 But thanks to community efforts new buildings were only built when older ones had completely collapsed.
-With rising rents, many original residents moved to such satellite cities as Purmerend and Almere, making room for young urban professionals.
+With rising rents, many original residents moved to such satellite towns as Purmerend and Almere, making room for young urban professionals.

 The Jordaan is nothing but highlights.
 Maze-like streets offer hidden courtyards, cafés (both traditional and trendy), art galleries and pleasantly nosy neighbours.
-One also has access to some of the more scenic outdoor markets in the country.
+One also has access to some of the most scenic outdoor markets in the country.
 In particular, Noordermarkt has a flea market on Monday mornings and an organic farmers' market on Saturdays.

 The Jordaan retains its strong tradition for education, as symbolised by local educator and writer Theo Thijssen.
 There are also plenty of playgrounds for kids and the Marnixbad swimming pool.